FireFather/littleblitzer/docs/ReadMe.md

 - Includes Visual Studio 2022 project files

 ---------
-According to Stefan Pohl who has used it for many years there are still a few issues

-see his LBG_hints.rtf, available at Stefan Pohl Computer Chess: https://www.sp-cc.de/
+for more info see LBG_hints.rtf, available at Stefan Pohl Computer Chess: https://www.sp-cc.de/

 In Downloads: find the 'Download a short manual and some other helpful files for using the LittleBlitzerGUI here' link